CarissaEngebose/Athletic-Training-App/RecoveryAT/RecoveryAT/README.md

     Got AthletePastForms connected and functional with the database.
     Got AthleteFormInformation connected and functional with the database.
     Got AthleteFormInformationEdit connected and functional with the database.
+    Updated AthleteStatuses so trainers can update statuses from the screen.